 See an arthroscopic procedure at work HERE

-Our hospital has been recently equipped with a new advanced digital radiograph system.
+Our hospital has an advanced digital radiograph system.
 This machine allows us to quickly take a radiograph of your pet and view the image in only a few seconds.
 This is better for your pet in that radiographs can be taken quickly, without the waiting time for developing the film.
 The radiographic image itself may be enhanced and manipulated on the screen allowing the veterinarian to detect things that may not have been evident on a traditional film.
 The ability to store all of our radiographs on a digital storage system allows us to view the images on multiple locations throughout the hospital or e-mail the images to other veterinarians or specialists if needed.

 Wellness testing is recommended every year to help us evaluate the overall health of your pet and discover any health concerns early.
 While it may seem silly to do testing on a dog or cat that is healthy it is anything but.
 While we are anticipating results to come back normal this is not always the case.
 Often times we are alerted to underlying health issues that were not yet showing a physical sign.
 These issues can be quickly addressed and allow our patients to live longer and healthier lives.
 When results do come back normal we are given peace of mind and a reference range to compare to for future labwork.
 This helps us to determine if any values may be changing slowly over time or need to be looked into further.

 Our in-house lab permits rapid in-house evaluation of many critical blood values when timing may be crucial or for the convenience of rapid results.